A Summary of Common Tomato Production Challenges & Issues

 - Test the soil and modify accordingly, preferably the season before planting.
 Maintain soil pH of 6.5 to 6.8 to optimize the plant's ability to take up nutrients.
 Ensure adequate levels of nitrogen, phosphorus, and calcium in particular.

 - Maintain uniform soil moisture throughout the growing season.
 Do not allow plants to wilt.
 If the plant does not receive enough water it cannot transport calcium and other nutrients to the fruit.
+The use of drip irrigation or a soaker hose can help provide more even, consistent moisture and nutrient transport.

 - Avoid plant root injury.